Everyone is very skeptical when they first hear about the Bible Codes. I was, and so was every one of the leading researchers.

 "Are there any Bible Codes in the New Testament?"

-Grant Jeffrey (not Jeffries) has published a book in which he claims to have found a few Greek codes.
-However, in an e-mail to me, Roy A. Reinhold, code researcher and webmaster of a major Bible Codes site, has indicated that the few "codes" Jeffrey claims are not "statistically significant".
+Grant Jeffrey published a book in which he claims to have found a few Greek codes.
+However, in an e-mail to me, Roy A. Reinhold, code researcher and webmaster of a major Bible Codes site, indicated that the few "codes" Jeffrey claims are not "statistically significant".
 Furthermore, after extensive efforts with no success, Reinhold and several other researchers have stopped looking for codes in the Greek New Testament and are looking for codes in the ancient Aramaic New Testament texts.
-Aramaic is a Semitic language related to Hebrew and Arabic and was the language Jesus and his disciples spoke.
-A number of scholars believe that the New Testament was written in Aramaic and translated into Greek.
-If found, the presence of Codes in the Aramaic would prove this.
+Aramaic/Syriac is a Semitic language related to Hebrew and Arabic and was the language Jesus and his disciples spoke.
+A number of scholars believe that at least portions of the New Testament were written in Aramaic and translated into Greek.
+Reinhold indicated to me that the few people doing Aramaic research do report finding codes.

-However, it is important to understand that even in the Old Testament there are other types of codes in addition to ELS codes.
-However, this area has not been well-researched, and most people interested in Bible Codes limit their research to ELS codes.
+It is important to understand that even in the Old Testament there are other types of codes in addition to ELS codes.
+For instance, there are reports of code matrices based on the first letters of words.
+However, the area of non-ELS codes has not been well-researched, and most people interested in Bible Codes limit their research to ELS codes.
 It is entirely possible that something other than ELS codes will be found in the New Testament.
-After all, significant amounts of research have only been going on for about ten years, and most Codes research is conducted by self-funded amateurs who have at best a modest knowledge of biblical Hebrew.
+But keep in mind that most Codes research is conducted by self-funded amateurs who have at best a modest knowledge of biblical Hebrew.

-Bible Codes have only been found in the original language text of the Old Testament and, possibly, in the New Testament.
+Bible Codes have only been found in the original language text of the Old Testament (the Hebrew Bible)—and in the Aramaic New Testament, not the Greek New Testament or the Apocrypha.

 "Are